Apply online! This saves time and paper and is the fastest way to get your permit.

 - Invasive Species (U.S. EPA)

-- Vessels: Incidental Discharge Permitting (U.S. EPA)
+- Incidental Discharge Permitting (U.S. EPA)

 - Aquatic Invasive Species (Michigan Dept. of Environmental Quality)